Counseling (MA) |

 (A minimum of 3 credit hours in practicum and 6 credit hours in Internship including 100 clinical supervised hours in practicum and 600 in internship are required.)

-In addition to the required subject area courses listed above, students work with a faculty advisor to select up to three electives from the counselor education program curriculum to fulfill the 48 credit hours necessary for completion of the degree.
+In addition to the required subject area courses listed above, students work with a faculty advisor to select up to four (4) electives, including an optional Thesis, from the counselor education program curriculum to fulfill the 48 credit hours necessary for completion of the degree.

 Students planning to seek licensure in the United States should familiarize themselves with the licensing requirements in the state where they plan to seek licensure.
 Note that certain licensure boards do not allow for courses to be completed through directed study or electronically (online).
 Majority of states in the U.S. call for educational requirements toward professional counseling licensure to include the completion of a 60 credit hour graduate counseling degree.
 Therefore, students and/or graduates who select the community counseling 48 credit hour emphasis may be required to complete additional graduate coursework should the student/graduate relocate to a state that requires a 60 credit hour counseling master's degree.